Akash-Aryan/MemeContest-Decentralized-Meme-Competition-Platform/README.md

 # MemeContest: Decentralized Meme Competition Platform

 ## Project Description
--MemeContest is a blockchain-based platform that enables users to participate in time-bound meme competitions with automated reward distribution.
+- MemeContest is a blockchain-based platform that enables users to participate in time-bound meme competitions with automated reward distribution.
 The platform creates a fair and transparent environment for meme creators to showcase their work, receive community votes, and earn rewards based on their content's popularity.

 ## Contract Address
--0xE2a5482973dCf8645A25170efbCcb23e7662c11B
+- 0xE2a5482973dCf8645A25170efbCcb23e7662c11B

 ## Project Vision
 Our vision is to revolutionize the meme creation ecosystem by introducing a decentralized, fair, and rewarding platform.
 We aim to: